anyafp/ece4960/_labs/lab3.md

 ## LTSpice Basics

 This section of the lab was used to get used to LTSpice and how it functions.
 After navigating through LTSpice, we needed to draw a low pass RC and high pass RC circuit (which is useful for the later parts of the lab).
+We used 1.2k as the resistance of the resistor in this exercise, but will be using 3.3k resistors in the later parts.
 After drawing these circuits, the frequency response of these circuits was obtained.
 The circuits and graphs can be found below:

 ### Low Pass Circuit and Graph
 ![Low Pass Circuit](../../images/lab3/lowpass-circuit.png)